Experience service outside the U.S.

 The application for this trip opens each August and is due in October.

 Estimated cost: $1,850 (includes airfare, meals, lodging, and programming.)
 A limited amount of need-based financial assistance is available.
 All applicants will be considered.

-- How much do these trips typically cost?
-The cost of each trip varies based on the number of participants and location, see below for estimates for upcoming trips.
+The cost of each trip varies based on the number of participants and location.
 Past volunteers have lowered their expenses via fundraising, but lower costs are dependent on both individual and team fundraising success.

 Estimated program fee is expected to be $1,850 including airfare.
 The fee of $1,850 includes ground transportation in country, food, lodging, translation services, and programming.

 Estimated program fee is $2,800 + airfare.
 The $2,800 fee includes includes ground transportation in country, flight from Puerto Maldonado to Cusco, food, lodging, trip to Machu Picchu, and project donation.